 The Knowledge Base Interactions

-This section describes all the interactions in the knowledge base.
-The possible interactions concerns one of the concepts of the data structure (location and link).
+This section describes all the interactions in the knowledge base and their related constraints.
+The possible interactions concern the concepts of the data structure (location and link).

 The last sub-section is dedicated to the notification system.
 The following figure shows an overview of interactions with the knowledge base.